aloussase/gaya/docs/reference/basic-syntax.md

 "\x1b[31mHello Red\n\x1b[m"
 ```

-## Numbers
+### Numbers

-Numbers are as you would expect in other programming languages:
+Numbers map to C++ `double` values and work pretty much as you would expect in
+other programming languages:

 ```ocaml
 42